daannoordenbos/daannoordenbos.github.io/_posts/2022-03-06-Blockudoku-Agent-(unfinished).md

 </div>

 # Interface
 The graphical user interface needs to keep track of the board, which moves can be made and display the board.
 The board is stored as a 17x17 matrix consisting of 1's and 0's.
-This is useful for computing which moves can be made, because to determine where a piece can be place we slide a 5x5 piece matrix over it and perform a check whether or not it can be placed.
+This is useful for computing which moves can be made, because to determine where a piece can be place we slide a 5x5 piece matrix over it and perform a check whether it can be placed.
 To implement this pieces are stored as a list of coordinates in the 5x5 grid they exist.
 This gives rise to the move generating function.

 {% highlight python %}